sol-farm/tulipv2-sdk/README.md

 ## `farms`

-The `farms` crate provides an enum named `Farm`, which is used to describe different platforms (ie Raydium) and farms within those platforms (ie RAY-USDC).
+The `farms` folder contains a crate `tulipv2-sdk-farms` which provides an enum named `Farm`, which is used to describe different platforms (ie Raydium) and farms within those platforms (ie RAY-USDC).
 In addition to this the farm key itself is used to enable deterministic derivation of vault addresses that are self describing.

 The wire representation of the farm type / farm key, is a 2 element slice of u64's, where the first element (farm identifier) is the protocol, and the second element is the particular vault for that protocol.

-## `lending`
+## `lending` / v1 support

-Provides very basic support for creating instructions, and issuing CPI calls to Tulip's V1 lending program.
+The `lending` folder contains a crate `tulipv2-sdk-lending` which provides very basic support for creating instructions, and issuing CPI calls to Tulip's V1 lending program.
 It allows for the lending of assets through the `Obligation` account, while also allowing the caller to refresh obligations and refresh reserves.

 ## `vaults`

-Provides all v2 vault account types, and associated helper functions, etc..
+The `vaults` folder contains a crate `tulipv2-sdk-vaults` which provides all v2 vault account types, and associated helper functions, etc..

-# V1 Support

-Within the `v1` folder you will find a single `tulipv1-sdk` crate, which provides selected functions, accounts, etc... of v1

 # Examples